Schr\"odinger Bridge Mamba for One-Step Speech Enhancement: Experiments and Results

+On the DNS No Reverb and VoiceBank-Demand test sets that only include noise artifacts, SBM performs competitively against the discriminative model ZipEnhancer.
+While the results of ZipEnhancer demonstrate the efficacy of its multi-objective training (e.g., via PESQ-based GAN and phase losses)~\cite{wang2025zipenhancer}, SBM achieves on-par performance via trajectory-guided reconstruction.
+Furthermore, by incorporating 25\% double-talk scenarios during training to preserve secondary speakers, SBM diverges from test cases requiring single-speaker isolation.
+Consequently, this discrepancy penalizes SBM on certain metrics like \textit{SpeechBERTScore}, which reflects a strategic design choice for realistic multi-speaker environments rather than a deficit in enhancement capability.

+According to Table~\ref{tab:test1}, SBM achieves the lowest real-time factor (RTF).
+Beyond computational efficiency, it maintains a small algorithmic latency (see Sec~\ref{sec:methodsub2}), suggesting its potential for practical low-latency applications.

+We further examine the impact of the training paradigm of SBM.
+Although employing a deterministic one-step inference akin to conventional prediction models~\cite{wang2026rethinking}, SBM receives principled generative guidance by training using the SB OT trajectory.
+As shown in Figure~\ref{fig:generativeNature}, under severe real-world degradation, SBM successfully reconstructs mid-to-high frequency harmonics, whereas the discriminative baseline exhibits typical over-smoothing.
+This implies that SBM learns the structural priors, enabling the reconstruction of fine-grained harmonics rather than defaulting to a statistical average.
-We take a close look at the results.
-SB-NCSN++, SBCTM and SB-UFOGen are all built based on the NCSN++ backbone, the most commonly applied model in SB for SE methods.
-While CTM and adversarial training techniques effectively accelerate inference while maintaining or even slightly improving model performance as shown in the original works\cite{han2025few,nishigori2025schrodinger}, they still fail in addressing the size and efficiency problems intrinsic to the NCSN++ structure.
-In comparison, SBM brings significant, overall improvements, showing the efficacy of model structural change under the scope of SB training paradigm.

-On the other hand, by simply altering the training paradigm, SBM consistently outperforms Mamba-base without RTF degradation.
-Although the model size of SBM is slightly larger than Mamba-base due to the incorporation of timestep embedding, this barely influences inference efficiency.
-Moreover, the same backbone structure implies that edge-side optimization techniques developed for Mamba and its streaming inference advantage are also applicable to SBM, further facilitating the application of SBM.
+The empirical results also justify the advantages of the Mamba architecture and the SB training paradigm.
+SB-NCSN++, SBCTM and SB-UFOGen are all built based on the NCSN++ backbone that is most commonly applied in SB for SE models.
+While CTM and adversarial training techniques accelerate inference while maintaining model performance~\cite{han2025few,nishigori2025schrodinger}, they fail in addressing the size and efficiency problems intrinsic to the NCSN++ structure.
+In comparison, SBM brings significant improvements, showing the efficacy of model structural change under the scope of SB training paradigm.
+On the other hand, by altering the training paradigm, SBM outperforms Mamba-base and FM-Mamba without RTF degradation.
+Although the incorporation of timestep embedding slightly enlarges the SBM model, this barely influences inference efficiency.
+The same backbone structure also implies that edge-side optimization techniques for Mamba are also applicable to SBM, further facilitating the deployment of SBM.

-Moreover, on the same DNS testsets, when comparing SBM with the results of the state-of-the-art enhancement model \textit{AnyEnhance-RL}~\cite{zhang2025multi} as reported in the paper, it shows that SBM is consistently better on \textit{Similarity} and comparable on \textit{SpeechBERTScore} and \textit{SIG}, further confirming the efficacy of SBM on denoising and dereverberation while maintaining speech clarity and speaker timber.
-Inclusion of other audio restoration tasks and even more generative tasks is the next step of SBM exploration.